-Craighall Den is woodland with a path network throughout including some seating areas.
-There is also some interpretation at the small car park at the west entrance, just south of Ceres.
-The site is recognised as a Site of Special Scientific interest (SSSI) due to being one of the largest and best examples of semi-natural woodland in East Fife.
+Craighall Den is pretty woodland with a network of paths including some seating areas.
+You can find the small car park at the west entrance, just south of Ceres, where there is some interpretation information.
+The site is recognised as a Site of Special Scientific Interest (SSSI) due to being one of the largest and best examples of semi-natural woodland in East Fife.

-Craighall Den has very much benefited from the enthusiasm and effort of the local community.
-We have worked in partnership will various groups on a number of projects to tell people about this site while also keeping the woodland safe and enjoyable for all.
+Craighall Den has very much benefited from the local community’s enthusiasm and effort.
+We have worked in partnership with various groups, on a number of projects, to tell people about this site, while also keeping the woodland safe and enjoyable for all.

-While the main route through the woodland is less than 1 mile, there are many other informal routes that can take you along the picturesque burn and passed the limekiln.
-There is also a circular core path route that will take you from Ceres through the woodland then back again.
+While the main route through the woodland is less than 1 mile, there are many other informal routes.
+You can meander along the picturesque burn and past the lime kiln.
+A circular core path route also takes you from Ceres through the woodland and then back again.